malpedia/malpedia-flossed/README.md

   "date_flossed": "2023-11-28",
   "date_published": "2024-01-11",
   "floss_version": "floss v2.3.0-0-g037fc4b",
-  "info": "This collection contains the output of applying the FLARE team's floss tool to all unpacked and dumped malware samples in Malpedia, with additional information in which families the respective string was found, along with its extraction method and encoding.
+  "info": "This collection contains the output of applying the FLARE team's FLOSS tool to all unpacked and dumped malware samples in Malpedia, with additional information in which families the respective string was found, along with its extraction method and encoding.
 Minor processing has been applied to reduce the number of mistakenly extracted strings from garbled data with no real value to further analysis.", "license": "Creative Commons BY-SA 4.0", "num_malware_families": 1751, "num_processed_strings": 2137276,